robtweed/ewd-qoper8-dbq/README.md

 - addToQueue
 - handleMessage

 with modified versions that make use of the database queue.
-So you can usually use ewd-qoper8 as normal.
+So you can usually use ewd-qoper8 as normal, and behind the scenes the over-ride methods will automatically use the database queue instead.

 ### ewd-qoper8 Worker Module